By using this site, you agree to the Privacy Policy and Terms of Use.

 • Pinch of salt

-4. Drain: Using a slotted spoon, remove the crispy onions and place them on a plate lined with paper towels to absorb excess oil.
-Sprinkle with a pinch of salt while still hot.
+4. Drain and Cool: Use a slotted spoon to remove the fried onions from the oil and place them on a plate lined with paper towels to drain excess oil.
+They will continue to crisp as they cool.

 Ingredients: